sreerag1234/CS5830_Assignment3/README.md

 ## Task 1: DataFetch Pipeline

 ### Overview:
-The DataFetch Pipeline is designed to fetch data files from a specific URL, randomly select a specified number of files, download them, zip them into an archive, and move the archive to a target location.
+The DataFetch Pipeline is developed to retrieve data files from a specific URL, randomly pick a designated number of files, download them, compress them into an archive, and transfer the archive to a specified location.

 ### Sub Tasks:
 - **Fetch Data**